 Trip hazards and other defects on pavements can be reported to the council.
 In reporting defects, it is important to be as precise as possible as regards the location, type of surfacing and the nature of the defect.
 This will enable the problem to be dealt with as efficiently as possible.

 Pavements, particularly those constructed of paving slabs, can suffer very badly from overriding vehicles.
 Residents are asked not to park or drive on this type of surfacing.
 Please note - In the case of damage caused by vehicles, it will help us, if possible, to report the vehicle number/make or type and other details such as names or telephone numbers seen on the vehicles so that the council can possibly recover the cost of repairs to the pavement.

 Reporting footpath or pavement defects or other problems

 - missing paving slabs

 - stolen pavement materials

-To report footpath/pavement defects or any other problems contact City Direct.
+To report footpath/pavement defects or any other problems please fill out the form below.